-This Section 2 consists of extracts from the most recent Official Statements relating to particular series of bonds and financing programs and contain the information required to be updated annually pursuant to relevant continuing disclosure agreements entered into by the State of New York, as Obligor, thereunder.
-Section 2 is not intended to, nor does it in any way update any of the information contained in such Official Statements.
-Readers are advised to review the contents of this Section 2 together with the complete sections of the relevant Official Statements to which this update applies.
+This Section 2 consists of updated extracts from the most recent Official Statement relating to particular series of bonds and financing programs and contains the information required to be updated annually pursuant to applicable continuing disclosure agreements entered into by the State of New York, as Obligor, thereunder.
+Readers are advised to review the contents of this Section 2 together with the complete sections of the relevant Official Statements from which the extracts were derived.